jmilet/jmilet.github.io/_posts/2015-01-17-links_and_monitors.markdown

 * We have to _trap exits_ in both processes in order to receive EXIT messages.
 * The structure of the received message is different from the monitor one.
-* Abnormally exiting the monitoring process also exits the monitored one (look for "simple_process got 'EXIT').
+* Abnormally exiting the monitoring process also exits the monitored one (look for "simple_process got 'EXIT'").
 This demonstrates the bidirectionality.
 <br>
 <br>